 The first 10 characters are the same as the normal BCD.
 Letters ‘A’, ‘F’, ‘I’, ‘L’ are defined for showing the word ‘FAIL’ when user failed to pressed the button within 9.9 seconds.
-The minus character is used to display the best record number when there is no valid record.
-Eight minus characters would be shown on SSD.
+The minus character is used to display the best record number.
+When there is no valid record, eight minus characters would be shown on SSD.

 The EBCD code mapping is implemented in the SSD driver module as a single case statement.
-When the driver is at reset or disable state, it would output blank character with no dot displayed.
+When the driver is at reset or disable state, it would output blank character with no decimal dot displayed.

 Central Logic Unit (Miyanaga RT-70 Kai Type 3 “Hayate”, M7T3)

 This is the module (M7T3) which implements the finite state machine (FSM) of the main reaction timer logic.
-It contains quad cores inside the module for each state of the FSM and a unified FSM logic switching logic and output management unit.
-The entire module works as a multiplexer which output the correct signal of the state core module according to the current state of the FSM.
+It contains quad cores inside the module for each state of the FSM, a unified FSM logic switching logic, and an output management unit.
+The entire module works as a multiplexer which outputs the correct signal of the state core module according to the current state of the FSM.

 The input signal of M7T3 are quite simple.
 Besides the standard 100MHz system clock, reset, enable wires, only four other wires are needed: start test button, test button, audio hint enables and LED hint enables.
 Outputs are just LED, SSD and audio outputs.

 The following diagram shows the inner structure of the M7T3 processor.

+Figure 2.
+Structure of M7T3 Processor

 The FSM logic unit inside M7T3 manages the state switching of the state.
 There are four states as the specification describes.
-The responsibility of each state and the policy that transfer between these states are
+The responsibility of each state and the policy that transfers between these states are

 IDLE: display the best score and waiting for the start pulse signal.